sharadmishra1911-lang/Data-Analysis-and-Dashboards-in-Excel/README.md

 Adidas Sales Analysis Dashboard
 Explore the 'Adidas Sales Analysis Dashboard' project, which offers an in-depth analysis of Adidas's sales performance.
 This analysis includes sales in USD ($), sales by region, and sales by method, providing insights into financial performance and distribution strategies.
 Additionally, a bar graph visualizes retailer sales and profit, helping to identify key contributors to overall sales and profitability in the sportswear industry

-MacDonald's Sales 2022 Dashboard
-Discover the 'MacDonald's Sales 2022 Dashboard,' a project that offers a comprehensive analysis of sales and customer-related data within the fast-food industry.
-This analysis includes insights into sales, profit, and the number of customers, a sales trend graph comparing 2021 to 2022, a pie chart of customer satisfaction, and a breakdown of sales by country in 2022.
-Gain valuable insights into financial performance, year-over-year trends, and customer sentiment to enhance strategic decision-making for MacDonald's

-Acknowledgments
-Feel Free to Explore and Experiment, I encourage you to explore the project, expriment with different data analysis approaches, and contribute to improving the analysis, visualizations, and insights.
-Your contributions and innovative ideas can be pivotal in advancing this project's effectiveness and generating valuable outcomes

-Contact
-For feedback, suggestions, or collaborations, feel free to connect with me : Contact Me - Gokul Raja - gokulraja840@gmail.com

-About
-A collection of Data Analytics and Interactive Dashboards Projects in Excel using Real-world data across various domains

-Resources
- Readme
- Activity
-Stars
- 5 stars
-Watchers
- 1 watching
-Forks
- 1 fork
-Report repository
-Releases
-No releases published
-Packages
-No packages published
-Footer
-© 2025 GitHub, Inc.
-Footer navigation
-Terms
-Privacy
-Security
-Status
-Community
-Docs
-Contact
-Manage cookies
-Do not share my personal information